alexander-perucci/generatewebservice/README.md

      -wsdl <arg>   Wsdl
 </pre>

 **Note: after generation of the web service by opening the project with an IDE such as Eclipse or NetBeans you will notice an error in the class that implements the service (*Impl).
-This is caused because in this class you will need to implement all abstract methods.**
+This is caught because in this class you will need to implement all abstract methods of the generated service interface.**

 ## Example